 - Demonstrates tangible benefits to the community

 - Achieve community’s vision per the comprehensive plan; and

 - Carries out goals of the state Growth Management Act.

 According to Chris Comeau, Bellingham’s Transportation Planner, the Alabama Street project demonstrated excellence in all criteria – but especially as a model for other communities.
 In fact the project’s transportation planning has been featured at state and national conferences, including the American Planning Association.

-“This complex project successfully implemented and wove together Bellingham's Pedestrian and Bicycle Master Plans, the transportation element of the Comprehensive Plan, Climate Action Plan, several Neighborhood Plans and the Whatcom Transportation Authority's (WTA) transit plan,” said Comeau.
+“This complex project successfully implemented and wove together Bellingham’s Bicycle Master Plans, the transportation element of the Comprehensive Plan, Climate Action Plan, several Neighborhood Plans and the Whatcom Transportation Authority’s (WTA) transit plan,” said Comeau.

 Comeau said the primary main goal of the Alabama Street project was to reduce the high number of vehicle collisions with a road diet, center turn lane and a center curb median.
 Other key goals achieved: maintaining on-time performance for WTA busses; consolidating and relocating bus stops to be near pedestrian-activated crossing signals; reconnecting the neighborhoods previously split by Alabama Street; upgrades of sidewalks, driveways and curb ramps; and street resurfacing.